Tarutyne steppe

-The Tarutyns'kyj steppe is a protected landscape located in Bolhrad Raion, Odesa Oblast, Ukraine.
+The Tarutyne steppe is a protected landscape reserve located in Bolhrad Raion, Odesa Oblast, Ukraine.
 It is one of the largest preserved steppe fragments in Ukraine, and of significant local importance.

 Location

-The Tarutyns'kyj steppe is located in the Odesa Oblast in the territory of Veselodolyns'ka village council.
-It is administered by the Veselodolyns'ka village council.
+The Tarutyne steppe is located within the Budjak Steppe in Odesa Oblast in the territory of Tarutyne settlement hromada.
 The total land area of the protected land is 5200 hectares.
 There are 4800 hectares of natural pasture and 400 hectares of wooded areas.

 Creation

 The original proposal by the State Department, put forward in 2008, was for the creation of a park that could be used for public recreation.
 This was considered by the Tarutyne District Council on no fewer than three occasions, and finally rejected in 2010.
 The reasons given were twofold.

-The Ministry of Defence objected due to the fact that the proposed area occupies part of the former Tarutyns'kyj military range, created in 1946, a total area of 24,521 hectares.
+The Ministry of Defence objected due to the fact that the proposed area occupies part of the former Tarutyne military range, created in 1946, a total area of 24,521 hectares.
 Residents of several villages of the district were evicted from these lands.
 Military exercises were conducted here, and grazing and mowing was stopped.
 In the late 1990s the intensity of use of the range by the military gradually decreased, and in 2005 the range was abandoned.
 However, the dispute remained between the district administration and The Ministry of Defence of Ukraine for the right to dispose of the lands.

 And secondly, part of the area was also reclaimed landfill, and deemed too dangerous for public use.

 The proposal was then modified from a landscape park to a preserve.
 After that, in 2011, the Tarutyne District Council and district administration agreed to create such a preserve.
-The landscape preserve "Tarutyns'kyj steppe" was announced by decree № 445-VI during the 12th session of the Odesa Regional Council of People's Deputies of the Sixth Convocation (26 of April, 2012).
+The landscape preserve "Tarutyne steppe" was announced by decree № 445-VI during the 12th session of the Odesa Regional Council of People's Deputies of the Sixth Convocation (26 of April, 2012).
 It was signed by the village council, the district administration of Odesa Oblast, and the State Department of Environmental Protection in the Odesa Oblast.